aquasecurity/tracee/docs/tracee-ebpf/index.md

 6. RET - value returned by the function
 7. EVENT - identifies the event (e.g. syscall name)
 8. ARGS - list of arguments given to the function

-Use the `--help` flag to see a full description of available options.
-Some flags has specific help sections that can be accessed by passing `help` to the flag, for example `--output help`.
-This section covers some of the more common options.

 ## Getting Tracee-eBPF